 Buddhism and Shambala

 Traditional Buddhists believe the place to exist somewhere in the Himalayan/Tibetan region.
 According to Tibetan beliefs, Shambala is guarded by unique beings with immense supernatural powers.
 Some have reported seeing them.
-People who search for Shambala are said to either end up discovering the place or perish in the process.
-Those who succeed choose to remain in Shambala, cut off from the rest of the world.
+People who search for Shambala are said to either end up discovering the place or perishing in the process.
+Those who succeed choose to remain there, cut off from the rest of the world.